Adult Preventative Dental Care

 Working with Your Dentist and Your Dental Hygienist

 By committing to regularly scheduled preventative dental care and a good home care routine you will ensure that your teeth are clean, strong, and white.
-Working with your dentist and your dental hygienist you can significantly improve your ability to avoid cavities, gum disease, enamel wear, and tooth loss.
+Working with your dentist and your dental hygienist you can significantly improve your ability to avoid common dental conditions like cavities, gum disease, enamel wear, and tooth loss.
 Most of our patients are scheduled every six months for a check-up and a cleaning.
 Some patients with periodontal issues or other more serious conditions may be need to be seen more frequently to manage their conditions.

 Hygiene Maintenance Exams